Billy Kidd: Steamboat Springs

-At the invitation of Special Olympics founder Eunice Kennedy Shriver, Kidd served on the board of directors of Special Olympics International.
+At the invitation of Special Olympics founder Eunice Kennedy Shriver, Kidd served on the Board of Directors of Special Olympics International.
 He also served on the President's Council on Physical Fitness and on the board of the Jimmie Heuga Center (multiple sclerosis) in Vail.
-He regularly hosts Native American teens at Steamboat for annual "Future Olympians" weekends of skiing and snowboard instruction.
+He has regularly hosted Native American teens at Steamboat for annual "Future Olympians" weekends of skiing and snowboard instruction.
 Participants come mainly from the Ute reservation near Salt Lake City.

 In the late 1980s, Kidd appeared in the award-winning American Express "Portraits" advertising campaign, photographed by Annie Leibovitz at his ranch near Steamboat.
 The campaign highlighted portraits of some of the most prominent people in the world, with the tagline "Achievers, visionaries, icons ... all with one thing in common."
 Besides Kidd, other AmEx card-carrying celebrities featured in the series included Ella Fitzgerald, Sofia Loren, Arnold Schwarzenegger, Tip O'Neill, Eric Heiden, Ray Charles, Willie Shoemaker, and Wilt Chamberlain.

-Kidd hosts corporate ski outings for companies including American Express, Rolex, UPS, American Airlines, Time, and Sports Illustrated magazines, and several others.
+Kidd hosts corporate ski outings for companies including American Express, Rolex, UPS, American Airlines, Time, and Sports Illustrated magazines, and others.